vundev/monthly-report/README.md

 repository, service or variables(e.g. settings) as dependencies.

 controller.py - Define all endpoints for a router inside a controller.
-The controller avoids duplication e.g. we don't want to have in all endpoint functions e.g. parameter session (database session).
+The controller avoids duplication, e.g. we don't want to have in all endpoint functions parameter - session (database session).
 Controllers are part from the fastapi-utils module.